The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 Best downhill and enduro MTB grip

-Developed with the help of Pro Enduro rider Curtis Keene the ODI Elite is an incredibly effective MTB handlebar grip; it puts more rubber in the palm of your hands compared to the underside of the grips where the fingertips rest.
+Developed with the help of Pro Enduro rider Curtis Keene, the ODI Elite is an incredibly effective MTB handlebar grip; it puts more rubber in the palm of your hands than on the underside of the grips where your fingertips rest.

-It also has a raised rubber end cap that keeps your hands in position and avoids hand numbness.
-They’re super-grippy and the tactile feel and cushioning are in the right place.
-An excellent combination of comfort and control.
+It also has a raised rubber end cap that keeps your hands in place and helps prevent hand numbness.
+They’re super-grippy, and the tactile feel and cushioning are in the right place—an excellent combination of comfort and control.

 Pros